-We’ve tested all the most popular UHS-I and UHS-II SD memory cards in the Olympus EM1-II to see which cards work the best in camera and which cards are the fastest.
+We’ve tested the most popular UHS-I and UHS-II SD memory cards in the Olympus E-M1 II to see which cards work best in the camera and which are the fastest.

 Use this guide to find the best memory cards for your Olympus EM1-II.